Summer Language Immersion Program 2018

 It would be a shame to come to France and not experience the culture and sites that define it.
 That’s why we organize trips for students throughout the week and on every weekend.

 There is no short list of things to see and do within Nantes either.
-Throughout the week, students will have many opportunities to explore the city with their teachers and RAs.
-Some of the places students may go include:
+Throughout the week students will have many opportunities to explore the city with their teachers and RAs.
+The sites will likely include:

 Housing & Facilities in Nantes

-Academy students will live and take all their classes on-campus.
+Academy students will live and take all their classes on campus.
 Part of the college prep experience you’ll have at the Academy is living in a dorm.
 Rooms are comfy and recently renovated.
-You’ll live in a single room (and all rooms have private en suite bathrooms), and will be on a floor with other students close to you in age.
-Together, you’ll be part of a Living Group -- a sort of a home base for you over the course of the Academy.
-Each Living Group is overseen by an RE of the same gender, and every evening, you’ll meet to chat about the day, describing triumphs and challenges you may have faced, and wind down before bed.
-You’ll do other activities by Living Group, as well, both in the dorm and out.
+Together, you’ll be part of a Living Group—a sort of home base for you over the course of the Academy.
+Each Living Group is overseen by an RA of the same gender and every evening you’ll meet to chat about the day, describing triumphs and challenges you may have faced, and wind down before bed.
+You’ll do other activities with your Living Group as well, both in the dorm and out.

-During your free time, you’ll be able to enjoy the facilities on campus or go in small groups into the neighborhood.
-On-campus, there is a piano available for practicing; there is also a large gym where you can join friends for soccer, badminton, or basketball.
-For a more serious workout, drop by the fitness center and use the weights and machines.
-The campus also boasts a running trail.
+During your free time, you’ll be able to enjoy the facilities on campus or explore the neighborhood in small groups.
+On campus, there is a piano available for practicing.
+There is a gymnasium where you can join friends for indoor games of soccer, badminton, or basketball.
+Also, there is a small fitness center with free weights and small running path around the perimeter of campus.